 “A good life”, put another way, is simply satisfying one’s preferences.
 You are incapable of “choosing” anything except attempting to satisfy your preferences.
 People have chosen lives which they’ve mistakenly thought would lead them to their preferences, but nobody has ever consciously chosen a bad life for themselves, where they knew their preferences wouldn’t get met.
 We are not actually capable of doing such a thing.

 - We try to determine, using our minds, what we think the good life will look like.
 This we choose.
 Our preferences often follow these freely chosen goals.
-So, while the preference might not be chosen per se, what it is a preference for is.
+So, while the preference might not be chosen per se, what it is a preference for

 - Plus, as stated before, we choose if and when to follow our preferences.
 To imagine otherwise is to commit a self-sealing fallacy.
+It is a common experience that we often do things that we would prefer not to.

 - I wonder if this is the reason Sam Harris chooses “preferences” as the thing that means we are not free?
 Sometimes, I do what I need to do rather than what I prefer.
 I drive my spouse to the airport, though I might prefer to sleep in.
 Someone can then say, that just means your “real” preference is to not make your wife angry or disappointed with you.
 Whatever you actually end up doing expresses your real, overriding preference.
 But, that becomes a tautology.
 It becomes true by definition that we follow our preferences.
 Since no exceptions can be found, due to the meaning of the word “preferences,” one is no longer making a statement about how the world functions, but just the meanings of words.
 As such, no counterexample will ever be possible.
 In the world of facts, however, hypothetical counterexamples are always possible.
 That is how we know we are dealing with the world of empirical reality.